 *If undergraduate degree is not in engineering, the degree must be approved by AAWRE Admissions Committee for eligibility.
 Additional Masters & Doctoral Studies that may be accepted are Public Administration, Business Administration, Risk Assessment/Analysis, Hydraulics/Hydrology.
 Please contact firstname.lastname@example.org to see if you meet the educational requirements.

-- A total of 3 years* of studies in masters/doctoral or combined program may be counted towards 10 years of professional experience.
-(A total of 2 years were credited prior to June 2015)
+- A total of 2 years of studies in masters/doctoral or combined program may be counted towards 10 years of professional experience.

 - Agreement in writing to adhere to the AAWRE Code of Ethics.
 AAWRE advocates high ethical standings in the profession.